Celebrating National Women's History Month 2012

-Many thanks to our generous sponsors, the Disabled American Veterans (DAV) who’ve helped produce the poster and kit for eight consecutive years; the AMVETS(American Veterans) for the past ten years; and the Veterans of Foreign Wars(VFW) joining us in 2011.
+Many thanks to our generous sponsors, the Disabled American Veterans (DAV) who’ve helped produce the poster and kit for nine consecutive years; the AMVETS(American Veterans) for the past eleven years; and the Veterans of Foreign Wars(VFW) joining us for the second year.
 Thanks to them, the poster is distributed free of charge to schools, libraries and veteran facilities across the nation and military installations worldwide.

 Thumbnail Sketches of America’s Military Women

 Tribute to Our Fallen Sisters